ersoykadir/Requirement-Traceability-Analysis/README.md

 # Requirement Traceability Tool

-This project creates a graph structure that contains software artifact nodes and their traces to each other.
+This project creates a tool that identifies and visualizes the trace links for a software project given the requirements and software development repository.

 ## Used Technologies